uedwinc/Kubernetes-Deployments-with-Minikube/README.md

 - Do `kubectl get ns` to see available namespaces (ns = namespace)
     + Namespaces helps to isolate resources within a cluster
-    + So, it is important to have created mongo-express in the ingress namespace
+    + So, it is important to have created mongo-express in the same namespace you will create ingress in
     + `kubectl get all -n name-of-namespace` will tell you which services were created inside the namespace.

 - To enable / create an ingress namespace, use `minikube addons enable ingress`